merdok/homebridge-webos-tv/README.md

 }
 ```

-You also need to enable **mobile tv on** on your tv for the turn on feature to work correctly.
+You also need to enable **mobile TV on** on your TV for the turn on feature to work correctly.

 On newer TVs **LG Connect Apps** under the network settings needs to be enabled.